Ep. 179 The Mysterious Interplay of Fear, Anger, and Self-Reliance

 The proper response to fear is humility, which opens you up to God’s favor (James 4:6), which empowers you to overcome.
 In most cases, these adults need someone to come alongside them to help them see how they became the way they are and then carefully walk with them through the long-term and necessary mind renewal and putting on Christ (Ephesians 4:23-24).

 The first step is understanding the interplay between fear, anger, and self-reliance while slowly, carefully, and patiently teaching the child—in terms and ways that they can understand—how to work through this problem.
-If it’s an adult with the habituation, you will be able to help them more effectively if they are teachable.
+If it’s an adult with the habituation, you can help them more effectively if they are teachable.

 It’s vital to remember that this is a “mortification issue” more than an “amputation issue.”
-Meaning, though there are some things to “cut off” (amputate), the hard work will be the long process of “mortifying” (draining the life out of) the inner heart motivations that tempt the person to anger.
+This perspective means that though there are some things to “cut off” (amputate), the hard work will be the long process of “mortifying” (draining the life out of) the inner heart motivations that tempt the person to anger.

-The three critical areas to focus on are fear that leads to anger, and then self-reliance, which is the empowering agent that causes the anger to manifest.
-To learn more about self-sufficiency, please read this article, listen to the podcast, watch the video, and study the mind map that is in this article.
-I have also included several articles on anger in these show notes
+The three critical areas to focus on are fear, which leads to anger, and self-reliance, which is the empowering agent that causes the anger to manifest.
+To learn more about self-sufficiency, please read this article, listen to the podcast, watch the video, and study the mind map in this article.
+I have also included several articles on anger in these show notes.

 One More Wrinkle

 One of the things to factor in is that you will never entirely vanquish fear out of your life.
-There is a lot of mystery at this point, but you know that all of your problems will not go away entirely because you can’t be perfect in this life.
+There is a lot of mystery at this point, but you know your problems will not go away entirely because you can’t be perfect.

-The two ditches that you want to live between are giving up or resignation on the one side while expecting that you can remove all of your problems on the other side.
-Thus, you fight the good fight while trusting the Lord to give you what you need in your time of need.
+The two ditches you want to live between are giving up or resigning on the one side while expecting you to remove all of your problems on the other side.
+Thus, you fight the good fight while trusting the Lord to give you what you need in your time.

 One More Thing

-There is another angle attached to this idea of permanent imperfection in this life, and that is how the Lord permits some things in our lives to train us in righteousness.
+There is another angle attached to this idea of permanent imperfection in this life: how the Lord permits some things in our lives to train us in righteousness.
 I realize this is a highly subjective perspective, but you do know the Lord does allow challenges to instruct us to depend on Him.

 The key is never to give up while living with reasonable expectations.
-And usually, it’s our life-dominating sins like fear that stay with us all our lives.
+And usually, our life-dominating sins like fear stay with us all our lives.
 I do not find this discouraging at all.
-These ideas give me self-awareness, as well as many opportunities to trust God, which, in time, builds habituations (i.e., perseverance, discipline, hope, faith, and charity) toward godliness.
+These ideas give me self-awareness and many opportunities to trust God, which, in time, builds habituations (i.e., perseverance, discipline, hope, faith, and charity) toward godliness.

 Call to Action